 Expected credit losses amounting to QR.
-58 million (2021: QR.
-58 million) represents impairment charged against old outstanding receivables from SOLB Steel Company due to liquidity conditions of the associate.
+58 million (2022: QR.
+58 million) represents impairment charged against old outstanding receivables from related parties.
 The management believes that the pattern of repayment of this balance in the past suggests that it may take considerable time until collected.
 Therefore, recovery of any amount in future will be recognised as reversal of impairment provisions.